jacksonat-stat/portfolio/content/post/Clinical Study Analysis.md

 ## Statistical Analysis Used Lacanemab in Early Alzeimers Disease
 Two Sample T-test to determine the initial sample sizes for the placebo group and the treatment group.
 Alpha is set at .05 and Power is .90.
 The sigma from a previous study is 2.031 and the estimated delta is .373.
-The Cohens D is .1836 rounded to .2.
+The Cohens D is .1836.
 The Sample size at these levels is 624.

 ```